Mount & Blade: Combat

 There are four main areas where battles take place: on the open map when two or more hostile parties meet, in tournaments organized in town arenas, in siege combat where the player is either defending or attacking a fortification, or in settlements after triggering an event.
 Events include villages being infested by bandits, the player getting caught in a hostile settlement, the player plundering a village, or villagers rebelling against the player for collecting taxes.
 The number of soldiers each party can hold is limited by the "leadership" skill and the renown of the leader.
 Participants in a battle can be either mounted or on foot.
 The player has to indicate the direction in which he or she wants to swing by moving the mouse accordingly, unless they have changed the options so that the game automatically chooses it for them.
 Aiming with a ranged weapon is also done by using the mouse.

 The amount of damage is dependent on multiple factors including weapon's quality, weapon proficiency, and the speed of the player relative to the target: for example, a javelin thrown while running or riding a horse will be potentially more damaging than a javelin thrown while standing still.
 Weapons also have certain range of damage where they are most and least effective, giving each weapon type different playing styles.
 A spear will do minimal damage when used close to the player, while a hammer will cause maximum damage up close.

 Development and release

 The game originated as an independent project of Armağan Yavuz, founder of TaleWorlds Entertainment, and his wife, İpek Yavuz.

 The two began making the game in their garage, with Armağan working on code and İpek on graphics.
-According to Armağan, the game's inspirations include Sid Meier's Pirates!, The Elder Scrolls II: Daggerfall, Frontier: Elite II, and older Koei strategy video games such as Genghis Khan, as well as historical fiction novels, particularly those by Bernard Cornwell.
+According to Armağan, the game's inspirations include Sid Meier's Pirates!, The Elder Scrolls II: Daggerfall, Frontier: Elite II, and older Koei Tecmo strategy video games such as Genghis Khan, as well as historical fiction novels, particularly those by Bernard Cornwell.
 Prior to its retail release, alpha versions of the game were published on the developer's website beginning in 2004, and feedback was given to the developers.
 In January 2008, Paradox Entertainment announced they would publish the game and scheduled to release within the second quarter of that year.
 The game was released on Microsoft Windows via Steam on September 16, 2008.